datalogic/scan2deploy-android-schema/README.md

 * `fetch-timeout`: (optional) The timeout value (in milliseconds) used when fetching resource from host.
 The default value is `60000`.
 * `skip-inflation`: (optional) Boolean value instructing the application *not* to inflate the deployment archive once downloaded.
 This can be useful to speed the OTA update process up.
 The default value is `false`.
 * `working-archive`: (optional) String representation of the local archive path-file name, once downloaded.
 The default value is `/mnt/sdcard/scan2deploy.archive`.
+* `alternate-hosts`: (optional) Alternate host-names or internet-protocol addresses of the server from which the resource is to be fetched.
+Default value is `[]`.

 ### Blobs